ECN 3677 Regional Economies-Prospects and Tensions in

 All students will travel on group air ticket Boston, MA --> Montevideo, Uruguay/Buenos Aires, Argentina --> Boston, MA

-||Included in spring semester flat rate tuition charge (up to 20 credits)
+Tuition is paid directly to SFS and is included in the fall/spring semester flat-rate tuition charge (up to 20 credits)

 To discuss tuition or your financial situation or to learn about grant opportunities, visit Student Financial Services.

-All students are asked to research the visa requirements for their nationality to travel to Uruguay/Argentina before committing to the course.
+All students are asked to research the visa requirements for their nationality to travel to Uruguay and Argentina (including countries transited through) before committing to the course.